 Other things we appreciate?
 A water resistant coating, USB Type-C charging, and a 3.5mm headphone jack.

 On the lower end of the spectrum we find phones which might be decent for first time smartphone users.
 Whether that means grandma or the ten year old who’s responsible enough for a handset, it matters little.

-The Alcatel Tetra rivals other, pricier models in terms of hardware but its rock-bottom price puts it among the most affordable.
+The Coolpad Legacy rivals other, pricier models in terms of hardware but its rock-bottom price puts it among the most affordable.

-Key details include a 5-inch display, a 5-megapixel rear camera, and front-facing 2-megapixel selfie camera.
-Inside are a quad-core processor, 2GB RAM, and 16GB storage; a microSD card slot allows for up to 128GB media.
+Key details include a 6.3-inch display, a dual (16-megapixel and 5-megapixel) rear camera setup, and front-facing 13-megapixel selfie camera.
+Inside are a quad-core processor, 3GB RAM, and 32GB storage; a microSD card slot allows for up to 128GB media.